Reaction-Framework/react-native-camera/README.md

 ## Roadmap
 1. Android
-	* add all missing features implemented on iOS
+	* Add all missing features implemented on iOS